-- (2) Permanent termination of licensee's operations at a particular location; or - (3) Loss of license through expiration, nonrenewal, suspension, revocation, or surrendering. - (b) If an event in Rule 8.4.7(a)(1)-(3) occurs without the licensee's foreknowledge before the date of the last posted drawing date, the licensee must contact the Secretary of State for approval of a means of determining a winner and awarding any jackpot prize(s). - 8.5 Games not classified as raffles.
-The games of chance commonly known as "Animal Plop Bingo," "Golf Ball Drops," plastic or rubber "Duck Races," "Coin Flip Games," and variations of these games are not raffles as defined by section 24-21-602(38), C.R.S., and are not raffles as authorized by subsections (2) to (4) of Section 2 of Article XVIII of the Colorado Constitution.
+8.5 Games not classified as raffles.
+The games of chance commonly known as "Animal Plop Bingo," "Golf Ball Drops," plastic or rubber "Duck Races," "Coin Flip Games," and variations of these games are not raffles as defined by section 12-9-102(19.3), C.R.S., and are not raffles as authorized by subsections (2) to (4) of Section 2 of Article XVIII of the Colorado Constitution.
 Therefore, these games of chance are not licensed or regulated by the Secretary of State.
 In certain circumstances, these games of chance may be considered unlawful gambling.
 Licensees or other organizations who wish to conduct these games should contact law enforcement authorities or legal counsel to determine how to comply with Colorado law.